-Blind man’s bluff – sometimes the traditional games are just the best. blindfold one player and get them to ‘catch’ another player just by listening. link to teaching by saying how much we rely on being in the light and not the dark.
+Blind man’s bluff – sometimes the traditional games are just the best.
+Blindfold one player and get them to ‘catch’ another player just by listening.
+Link to teaching by saying how much we rely on being in the light and not the darkness.